 - Poor valve adjustment affects fuel consumption.

-In most of the engines, the function of rocker arms is to opens and shuts the inlet and outlet valves of the engine.
-Rocker arm and valve head are not directly linked or connected.
+In most engines, the function of rocker arms is to open and shuts the inlet and outlet valves of the engine.
+The Rocker arm and valve head are not directly linked or connected.